chriv/dynephant/README.md

 Dynephant is licensed using the (extremely permissive) MIT license.
 See the LICENSE.txt file.

+The included icon is courtesy of http://www.how-to-draw-funny-cartoons.com (link back required by author if used)

 ##Usage

 First, you need an account with dynv6.com, with at least one host.